-Streetwise primarily deals with the Streetwise Downtime action, which grows more powerful with each new Rank of the Streetwise Skill, learning more and more information about a specific target.
-The spy can spend their Downtime period looking into the affairs and activities of a specific character.
-In order to be effective, this character must be spending their Downtime period in the same Theater (game area) as the spy.
-This information is given to the spy after Downtime actions are received but before the next Event.
+The Streetwise action grows more powerful with each new Rank of the Streetwise Skill, learning more and more information about a specific target.
+The spy can spend the time between Events looking into the affairs and activities of a specific character.

 At each level, the spy also becomes immune to that same information being revealed about themselves when others attempt to track them, though they still expose any additional information that they haven’t learned how to hide.

-When the spy uses the Streetwise Downtime action, they may also spread one rumor per Rank of Streetwise.
+When the spy submits their Streetwise Action, they may also spread one rumor per Rank of Streetwise.
 These rumors (and any other rumors and current events) will be read anonymously during Opening Ceremonies of the next Event.

-Additionally, during Events, the spy may also attempt to track down or get in contact with local individuals they believe to be within the city by being aware of their habits, schedules, and frequented locations.
+During Events, the spy may use the Streetwise Action to get in contact with local individuals they believe to be within the city by being aware of their habits, schedules, and frequented locations.
 This creates an invitation for the targeted character, a voluntary meeting, and will be answered by showing up at the public tavern when and if the character would do so.
 The spy should proceed directly to the tavern and await the likely meeting.

 Targets who have the Streetwise Skill themselves are more difficult to locate, and the spy must have at least as much Streetwise Skill as they do in order to locate them.
 Having imperfect information about the subject of your attempt, such as the wrong name, no name, vague details, etc, may increase this difficulty at Staff discretion, possibly making the attempt fail.